 Just like incentives, the company gives allowances outside of the basic salary.
 The company provides benefits in the form of health insurance, employment, or life insurance.
 There are also benefits in the form of recreation or employee vacations as well as pension funds.

 Facilities are also a form of compensation.
 This remuneration includes all of the facilities the company provides for all employees.
 For example, company official vehicles, work support facilities (such as computers), a large parking area, and a comfortable office layout and atmosphere.
+The company needs to control these assets in order for all the employees can use them properly.

 Related article: 7 Tips to Determine a Proper Salary Range for Employees